Miguel de las Cuevas: Osasuna

+Spezia

 On 29 January 2015, de las Cuevas terminated his contract that ran until June 2016, and moved abroad for the first time in his career at the age of 28, signing with Spezia Calcio in Italy.
 His first appearance in the Serie B occurred on 14 February, as he featured 73 minutes in a 0–0 draw at Carpi F.C.
 1909.

 In late September 2015, de las Cuevas successfully underwent surgery to his heart after an anomaly was detected.
 He was sidelined for six months.

+Later career

 De las Cuevas returned to Osasuna on 1 February 2016, on a free transfer.
 He left the club in July 2018 after his contract expired, and signed a one-year deal with Córdoba CF on 31 August.

-De las Cuevas scored a career-best nine goals in 2018–19, but his team suffered relegation from the second tier.
-He continued to be first choice the following years.
+De las Cuevas scored nine times in 2018–19, but his team suffered relegation from the second tier.
+He continued to be first choice the following years, contributing a career-best 13 goals to a promotion to division three in 2022 and being voted the Group IV's best player in the process.